johnregan3/journal/_posts/2020-02-14-sin-ministry.md

 So, Wendesday night, literally 48 hours after we ourselves got the news, we met with the church.
 The other two Elders met with the adults, while me, my wife, and an adult volunteer met with the teenagers.
 (Naturally, I can only share details about my own experience that night)

-[It was like funeral for the students taht knew.
+[It was like funeral for the students that knew.
 Hugging, hushed tones]

 I began by telling the teens that tonight we were going to find out how big they believed Jesus is.
 I also led by telling them that I had bad news for them.
 With this in mind, I didn't make them wait long anticipating what the bad news would be.
 I did, however, take a moment to explain who I was (for those I didn't know), as well as our role as Elders.
 I said we were shepherds, that we lead, guide, and protect the people.

-Then I just said it: "David resigned Monday night.
-He and Rebecca have been having a sexual affair."
+Then I just said it: "[This man] resigned Monday night.
+He and [this woman] have been having a sexual affair."
 It was hard, but I wanted to be as direct as possible so there was no misunderstanding about what had been going on.
 Also, avoiding ambiguity showed them respect as young adults.

 I had a direction in which I wanted to take the meeting, but it required them some time to process the news.
 So, I told a story from my own experience about this that might be helpful to those still listening and would also allow others to let the news soak in.